Hyperhidrosis Treatment Options – How to Stop Excessive Sweating

 Another way to prevent excessive sweat is to shower or bathe every day using an antibacterial soap to control the bacteria that can inhabit sweaty skin and cause odors.
 Anyone who does this should be sure to dry off completely before applying antiperspirant.
-Using shoe inserts and underarm liners to absorb sweat can also help.
+Using shoe inserts, underarm liners and special designed socks for sweaty feet to absorb sweat can also help.
 This helps to absorb sweat, stop the sweat from ruining clothes, and prevent odors.

 Third Step for Treating Heavy Sweating: Four Medical Treatment Options

-If antiperspirants are not working, most dermatologists will probably suggest one of the following hyperhidrosis treatment methods:
+If antiperspirants are not working, most dermatologists will probably suggest one of the following treatment methods:

 Another treatment option for excessive sweating is injections of Botox.
 This FDA-approved treatment for excessive sweating of a person’s underarms has been proven effective.
 Some doctors may also use it on the palms of the hands and soles of the feet.